bcdataca/workshop2017/content/talk/compressed-sensing-and-applications.md

 ### Speaker Bio

-[Ben Adcock](https://benadcock.org/) is a tenure-track assistant professor at Simon Fraser University.
-From 2012-2014 he was a tenure-track assistant professor at Purdue University.
-Previously, he was a NSERC/PIMS postdoctoral fellow at Simon Fraser University from 2010-2012, working with Nilima Nigam, and from 2006-2010 he was a PhD student in the Numerical Analysis group at the University of Cambridge under the supervision of Arieh Iserles.
+[Ben Adcock](https://benadcock.org/) is an assistant professor at Simon Fraser University.
+He studied mathematics at the University of Cambridge, receiving his BA in 2005, his MMath in 2006, and his PhD in 2011.
+He held NSERC and PIMS postdoctoral fellowships at Simon Fraser University from 2010 to 2012, and was an assistant professor in the Department of Mathematics at Purdue University from 2012 to 2014, before returning to Canada in August of that year.
+He was the recipient of a Leslie Fox Prize in Numerical Analysis in 2011, an Alfred

-He received the CAIMS/PIMS Early Career Award in 2017, an Alfred P. Sloan Research Fellowship in 2015 and a Leslie Fox Prize in Numerical Analysis in 2011.
+P. Sloan Research Fellowship in 2015 and the CAIMS-PIMS Early Career Award in 2017.
+His research interests include applied and computational harmonic analysis, numerical analysis and approximation theory.